Fix, don't switch: how to get your HR tech in order

 • Do you survey both successful and unsuccessful candidates on their recruitment experience?

 Platform overload can be an issue if you use a large number of third-party products in addition to your ATS.
-In this case, clear and concise communications are key.
+In this case, clear and concise communications are critical.
 This is where your candidate journey map can be useful, tracking each of these emails at the relevant stage and making sure they keep a consistent tone.

-• Do your new starters "hit the ground running"?
+• Do your new starters hit the ground running?

 • Is your onboarding experience consistent across the organisation?